alyssapineda/feature-copilot/ui/sidebar.md

 Here are some example queries you can try with Features Copilot:

 - Identify the highest and lowest credit scores
-- Which bank has the largest number of assets
+- Which bank has the largest number of assets?
-- What percentage of customers have a management job
+- What percentage of customers have a management job?
 - Compare revenue numbers from for 2022 for different airline companies
 - Measure Chipotle's store count growth over time